dailystory/docs/articles/install/index.md

 ### Does the tracking tag slow down my web page?
 No, the trackkng tag will not slow down your web page or interfere with loading pages in your website.
 The tracking tag is designed to load after your web page loads.

+### Can I install the tag with Google Tag Manager?
+No, Google Tag Manager does not currently support DailyStory's tag because we have not submitted it yet.